USE OF A MOBILE ELECTRONIC DEVICE

-House Bill 4198 would amend section 602b of the Vehicle Code to prohibit an individual from digitally communicating with a handheld mobile electronic device while operating a motor vehicle.
+House Bill 4198 would amend section 602b of the Vehicle Code to prohibit an individual from reading or digitally communicating with a handheld mobile electronic device while operating a motor vehicle.

 Section 602b currently prohibits a person from reading, manually typing, or sending a text message on a wireless two-way communication device located in his or her hand or lap while operating a commercial motor vehicle or school bus or while operating a noncommercial motor vehicle that is moving.

-Digitally communicate would mean manual interaction on a mobile electronic device limited to writing, sending, or reading a text-based communication, mobile gaming, viewing or posting on a social networking site, or viewing, capturing, recording, or transmitting a video or photo on a mobile electronic device.
+Digitally communicate would mean manual interaction on a mobile electronic device limited to texting, mobile gaming, using email, posting on a social networking site, or viewing, recording, or transmitting a video on a mobile electronic device.
 It would not include hands-free interaction, voice communication, or a navigation function.